Swiss-MQP-2022/Intermarket-ML-For-EMH/README.md

 #### Worcester Polytechnic Institute, Departments of Computer Science & Data Science

-Code for experiments conducted in the paper of the same name.
+Code for experiments and results analysis conducted in the paper of the same name.

 ## Requirements